MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex1_insider_risk_management.md

 1. Sign into the Client 1 VM (SC-401-CL1) as the **SC-401-cl1\admin** account.

-1. In Microsoft Edge, navigate to **`https://purview.microsoft.com`** and sign into the Microsoft Purview portal as MOD Administrator, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In Microsoft Edge, navigate to **`https://purview.microsoft.com`** and sign into the Microsoft Purview portal as MOD Administrator, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 1. Select **Settings** > **Roles and Scopes** > **Role groups**.